-Cacti are considered to be pretty tough specimens, but even so they are susceptible to a number of diseases and environmental stress.
-A fairly common problem occurs when a cactus becomes yellow, often on the most sun exposed side of the plant.
-This makes one wonder “can a cactus plant get sunburned.”
+Cacti are considered to be pretty tough specimens, but even so, they are susceptible to a number of diseases and environmental stress.
+A fairly common problem occurs when a cactus becomes yellow, often on the most sun-exposed side of the plant.
+This makes one wonder, “Can a cactus plant get sunburned?”
 If so, is there a cactus sunburn treatment?
-Read on to find out about sunburn of cactus and how to save a sunburned cactus.
+Read on to find out about the sunburn of cacti and how to save a sunburned cactus.

 Can a Cactus Plant Get Sunburned?